ch-sagw/sagw/README.md

 ### Test

 This setup is automatically creating visual regression tests for all Storybook stories.
-Only stories which include the tag `visual:check` will be included by this automatism.
-If you want to exclude a story from automatic visual regression tests, add the follwing to that story:
+Only stories which include the meta-tag `visual:check` will be included by this automatism.
+If you want to exclude a story from automatic visual regression tests (if the meta-tag `visual:check` is set), add the follwing tag description to that story:

 ```javascript
 tags: ['!visual:check']